How to love Church

 To understand why this question is even necessary, I think we all need to consider our own personal experience of Church over the years.

 I was born into a family who were Christians but refused to name themselves so.
-You see, to call yourselves “Christians” was seen as espousing the wider Christian community who were, as we were convinced, hopelessly astray and part of the harlot daughters of Babylon.
-(Rev 17)
+You see, to call yourselves “Christians” was seen as espousing the wider Christian community.
+Christians were, as we were convinced, hopelessly astray and part of the harlot daughters of Babylon.
+(Rev 17).
+The question of how to love church would have been alien in this sort of discussion.

 Scot McNight in his book, A Fellowship of Differents, speaks of churches that seek to promote “do’s” by enforcing “don’ts” on their memberships.